maxmonty112/portfolio/README.md

 # Notes

-A minamlist command-line interface for note taking and organization, journaling, and task-tracking/managment written in ruby and inspired by (and emulative of) Max Hodak's note-taking [system](https://github.com/maxhodak/notes) written in python.
+A minimalist command-line interface for note taking and organization, journaling, and task-tracking/management written in ruby and inspired by (and emulative of) Max Hodak's note-taking [system](https://github.com/maxhodak/notes) written in python.

 # Installation
 1. Clone repo